Kazephil/Little_CAT_Helpers/omegat_tools/README.md

 1. Copy other reference glossaries in addition to the default glossary file.
 2. Accommodate user-defined project structures directory names, and choice of files to copy.
 3. Allow users to create the destination directory from the folder selection dialog.
+4. Provide an option to copy the memories and glossaries to a central memory or glossary folder rather than to individual subfolders named after the project.

 ## Merge Glossaries